|

 Wahluke Slope appellation was authorized as an official

 Washington State appellation in 2006.
-North of the Yakima
+North of the

-5,200 acres to date (out of the AVA's 81,000 acre total) are planted to a variety of wine grapes, producing
+acre total are planted to a variety of wine grapes,

-The Columbia River drifts lazily through the gap in the Saddle
+The Columbia River drifts lazily through the gap in the

-It is the only appellation in the Pacific Northwest that is a
+the Pacific Northwest that is a single geological landform.

-single geological landform.
-The region is a giant alluvial
+The region is a giant alluvial fan created by repetitive

-fan created by repetitive flooding events.
+flooding events.

 Click on Map for a Closer Look